 Step 1: What Happened?

-Name that there was a shift in the conversation or in your mood/feelings and say what happened to cause it.
-This could be a perception of a behavior or your own response to a behavior.
+Acknowledge there was a shift in the conversation or your mood/feelings and say what caused it.
+Some reasons could be your perception of a behavior or your response to a behavior.
 Ex: Ok, WAIT.
-We are starting to yell and heading into that direction that we know is not that productive.
+We are starting to yell and heading in that direction we know isn’t productive.
 I can tell I'm starting to feel a little defensive and feel an urge to leave.

 Step 2: Acknowledge Emotions and Needs

 Share the emotions and feelings that are coming up for you.
 This is helpful because you need to acknowledge and validate your feelings first by stating that they exist.
-Then your partner is able to witness and hold space for you.
-Talk about what you need in order to move towards decreasing the frustration, conflict, or hurt.
+Then your partner can witness and hold space for you.
+Talk about what you need to move towards decreasing the frustration, conflict, or hurt.
 Ex: "I feel ______ when ______ because ______."
 "I need ______."
 "What I would like is ______."

 Step 3: Initiate a Break

 Take a break from the conversation.
 When we are feeling those emotions, it becomes more difficult to hold space for one another and process information.
-You may begin to listen to speak and rebut instead of listening for understanding.
-So taking a break for about 20 minutes and then coming back is helpful in regulating yourself.
-Be clear about the time length of the break and the intention to come back together to avoid feelings of rejection or abandonment.
+You may start listening to speak and rebut instead of listening for understanding.
+So taking a break for about 20 minutes and then coming back can help you regulate yourself.
+To avoid feelings of rejection or abandonment, be clear about the time length for the break and the intention to come back together.

 Step 4: Tend to Needs

 This is the time to engage in self-soothing or help one another regulate emotions, body responses, and tension.
-Be mindful of time and be sure to center relaxation NOT thinking about all the things you are going to say later.
+Be mindful of the time and be sure to center relaxation NOT thinking about all the things you’re going to say later.

 Self-regulating vs Co-regulating

-Self-regulation involves managing disruptive emotions and impulses, self-soothing, and engaging in self-care and doing so alone and without the aid of another person.
-Co-regulation involves another person and their acknowledgment of another's distress, offering support, and engaging in affirming, responsive, and welcoming interactions.
+Self-regulation involves managing disruptive emotions and impulses, self-soothing, and engaging in self-care.
+Ideally, this is done alone and without the aid of another person.
+Co-regulation, on the other hand, involves another person.
+All involved would acknowledge one another's individual distress, offer support, and engage in affirming, responsive, and welcoming interactions.